Why is feedback so important?

 Feedback is a central component of continuous learning and improvement.

-Mutual feedback makes it easier to do a good job because, with regular exchange, employees can better understand how their actions and cooperation are perceived by their team of colleagues.
-Open feedback creates trust because it provides clear pointers and orientation.
+Mutual feedback makes it easier to do a good job as regular exchanges enable employees to understand how their peers perceive their actions and cooperation.
+Open feedback creates trust as it provides clear pointers and guidance.
 This confidence is the basis for effective cooperation and team performance.

 Feedback leads to reflection.
-Giving feedback and receiving feedback leads to reflection on one's own behaviour and that of others.
-This reflection is the basis for learning and change.
+Giving and receiving feedback leads to reflection on your behaviour and that of others.
+This reflection is the basis for learning and evolvement.

-Feedback helps to discover new opportunities for development on a personal level and leads to an investment in one's own abilities.
+Feedback helps you discover new opportunities to further your development on a personal level and leads to an investment in one's abilities.

 Feedback enables a flexible adaptation to a constantly changing environment.
 By continuously reflecting on strengths and collective improvement opportunities, the organisation continues to develop, as a whole.

 Feedback provides food for thought and leads to new ideas from other perspectives.
 Therefore, feedback is a basis for innovation.
 It helps you make decisions with a broader perspective.